openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/monitoring.md

 ### Handling Counter Reset

-If a particular IO engine restarts and when the IO engine comes back online, all the bdev stats will be reset.
+The performance stats are not persistent across IO engine restart, this means the counters will be reset upon IO engine restart.
 Users will receive lesser values for all the resources residing on that particular IO engine due to reset.
 So using the above logic would yield negative values.
 Hence, the counter current poll is less than the counter previous poll.
 In this case, do the following:

 ```
 iops (r/w) = num_ops (r/w) / poll cycle